 It had arrived.
 It was bad.
 It was worse than I could have imagined.
 I had no practical knowledge of a viral pathogen.
 I had no previous training for such things.
 Certain Pacific Rim countries did.
 Certain Middle Eastern countries did.
 The city of Toronto did.
 SARS: 2004, H1N1: 2009, MERS: 2012, Ebola in West Africa: 2014, outbreaks not of my world, so isolated, of other places / worlds not here.
 Sure, I now knew a great deal about the Great Influenza of 1918-20, that long ago pandemic.
 But that was way back then.
 That was a more primitive time.
 That was not something of now—not of my world—nothing that we would see again . . . right?
 (SARS, H1N1, MERS . . . ) To think that I ever carried such a false sense of security, had in my bubble-wrap world held a belief so naive: that modern medical advances and all the public health departments placed us beyond the reach of nature and history?

 For there would not be an “as it was.”
 I learned this too.
 And I was only just beginning to train up, adjust.
 There was only what was to be.
-Here was a history-erasing moment, a reset by which only training and improvisation, and a keen use of that training and improvisation, would keep you in the race, head above water.
+Here was an end-point moment, a reset by which only training and improvisation, and a keen use of that training and improvisation, would keep me in the race, my head above water.
 That only two months ago I was out and about, stepping through a normal routine and not thinking twice about it or any of the naive “beyond history” assumptions that coursed through my brain’s veins.
-All of what had come down since, having been schooled by a real magnitudes more real than I had the ability to previously consider.
+All of what had come down since, having been schooled by a real magnitudes more real than I had the ability to previously imagine.

 Once you fold into the taut tough spikes of life, take that experience in deep, you gain a kind of power.
 You are not emboldened.
 It is more like a notch on the walking staff, having lived through.
-That was my mood that Sunday: having passing through to a new chapter of me.
-Still a ways to go, still settling in to that point on the timeline where I right then found myself, amazed.
-It was like passing through a phase, I think.
+That was my mood on that Sunday: having passing through to a new chapter of me.
+Still a ways to go, still settling in to that point on the timeline where I then found myself—amazed.
+Having passed through a phase.
 How many more?
 Anyone’s guess.
 Still, for all the uncertainty, the sleepless nights, the muscular remake of my bullshit filters to detect and deflect said shit pouring down from podiums and those with opinions and microphones—all the high-low emotional swings, the roaring storm all about us—we had come through . . .
 Part 1?

 That Sunday felt like the sun-pour moment when the eye of a hurricane passes over.
 For anyone who has experienced this, it is a surreality that is hard to explain to those who have not.
 It is of a miracle, a brief moment of calm, of being able to fully—finally—conceptualize newfound knowledge.
 The spin-blown fury halts, if briefly.
 You are left to make what you will of newfound knowledge, if briefly.
 For it is also a charged eggshell instant.
 All the while you know what is coming . . .
 Part 2.

 It had begun.
 It had done its thing and would continue to do its thing: terrible, indifferent, random.
 “What now?”
 How many more parts to go?
 3, 6, 12?
 No wise person could yet say.
-And so, I settled in waiting for the eye to pass over.
+And so, I settled in and waited for the eye to pass over.